mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 While, none of the author's above are clear about what exactly is meant by the abstract in their explorations, a synthesis of relevant literature supports an spectrum of abstraction, from Wing's take on CT at the most abstract, and specifics coding constructs or even syntax at the most concreted.
 Such a spectrum is in is broadly in line with LOA interpretation, although the purpose is shown as the higher level of abstraction.
 ANY DIFFERENCES?

+MOVE - chapter 2?
+COMPRESS?
+In Papert's research, detailed study of young coders evolving code creations and accompanying interview data allowed a close study of the personal appropriation, including elements of understanding, application and sharing back this knowledge via created and shared digital projects.
+Much subsequent research on the use of coding to develop both concrete and more abstract computational thinking skills, has neglected this social and perspectives [find source], instead focusing on a personal dimension of learning as a curricular skill to be absorbed and tested.
+By way of contrast, this study is aligned with the development of the constructionist movement towards socio-cultural approaches to transcend individual personal conceptions of knowledge, exemplified by the issues associated with the UK computing curriculum.

 PERHAPS BRING UP UP TO DATE ISSUE OF TRANSFER. - BUT PERHAPS LEAVE FOR CONCLUSION.
 NOTE ALSO THE BALANCE BETWEEN CT CONCRETE SKILLS AND TRANSFER IN [@kynigos_modifying_2020]

 This direction of the findings of this chapter, support findings on design patterns in other contexts as a middle ground between abstract CT concepts and more concrete techniques.